louisulaganathan/AspDotNetCore/BasicConcepts.md

   .ConfigureWebHostDefaults(webBuilder=>webBuilder.UseStartup<Startup>();   //Injecting StartupClass dependency }

 ConfigureService(IServiceCollections services)  //Used to register all the dependent services[class, Interface] using 3 scopes.
-AddTransient(), AddSingleton(),AddScoped()
+AddTransient(), AddSingleton(),AddScoped().
+This method is called by the runtime and used to add services to the container.

 Configure(IAppBuilder app, IWebHostEnvironment env)   //Used to configure all middlewares, Endpoints.
+This method is called by the runtime and used to configure the HTTP request pipeline.

 app.UseHsts()    //Https Strict Transport Security protocol.
 Not recommended for dev env since we want to reflect the code changes immediately after build.